microsoft/Code-Search/Java Migration/Azure_DevOps_Server_2019.md

 execute "elasticsearch-service.bat start"

 ## Step 6: Resume Search indexing
 Go to https://github.com/Microsoft/Code-Search and find the right folder based on the TFS version you are using.
-For Azure DevOps Server 2019, go to https://github.com/Microsoft/Code-Search/tree/master/Azure_DevOps_Server_2019.
+In this case, go to [Azure_DevOps_Server_2019](../Azure_DevOps_Server_2019).
 Execute the script ResumeSearchIndexing.ps1 with administrative privileges to resume indexing again.
 You will be prompted to enter:

 * The SQL server instance name where the TFS configuration database resides.
 * The name of the TFS configuration database.